MinhajurRahmanCIS/coders-course-client-side/README.md

 Project Repository Link For Server site: https://github.com/programming-hero-web-course1/b610-lerning-platform-server-side-RkzNew

 # Project Info
-This is a Quiz System.
+This is a Programming site where you can not only learn also create a program.
 ## Technologies  –
 1. The Corders site is develop with react library.
 2. For the fastest route I used react router framework.